fejlek/Nine-Circles-Statistics/Seventh Circle - Quantile Regression/Seventh_circle_quantile_regression_1.md

     ## log-linear (Duan)     361.1314 1699.299 3961.497  9066.869 40023.54

 <br/> We observe that neither of the corrections improved the overall
 predictions.
-This hints at the fact that the model is still misspecified (the residuals are still heteroskedastic and thus the estimate of
+This hints at the fact that the residuals are still somewhat heteroskedastic and thus the estimate of $\sigma^2$ is off.
-$\sigma^2$ is off).

 Next, we can compare the linear and the log-linear models.
 Naively, we would write the following. <br/>